emilyvertosick/Statistics-Course/docs/09-answers.md

 ## X-squared = 10.759, df = 2, p-value = 0.004611
 ```

 You get exactly the same result.
-This demonstrates that: a) the numbers you use for meat consumption act only as labels; b) the order is unimportant: you get the same p value if you arrange the columns "low med hi" as "hi low med".
+This demonstrates that: a) the numbers you use for meat consumption act only as labels; b) the order is unimportant: you get the same p-value if you arrange the columns "low med hi" as "hi low med".

 So it might be useful to do what are called "pairwise" comparisons: what difference is there in the rate of hypertension between low and medium meat eaters?
 What about high and low?
 Though there are three possible comparisons (hi v. lo; hi v. med; med v. lo), it is more usual to chose either the highest or lowest category and compare everything to that.
 The way to do these analyses is to create new variables.
 The code is given below (the #s are comments that are ignored by R).